What Is Earnest Money When Buying a Home in Los Angeles?

 ⚠ Common Ways Buyers Lose Earnest Money

-• Cold feet after contingencies expire — Changing your mind isn't a valid cancellation reason
+• Cold feet after contingencies expire: Changing your mind is not a valid cancellation reason

-• Financing falls through — If you waived your loan contingency and can't get approved, you may lose your deposit
+• Financing falls through: If you waived your loan contingency and cannot get approved, you may lose your deposit

 🔒 Wire Fraud Warning